warren-bank/fork-Java-OneClipboard/README.md

 #### Usage

-1. start the desktop server
+1. start an instance of either server (ie: desktop or Android)
-2. start any combination of 2+ clients
+2. start any combination of 2 or more clients
    - connect them all to the same server
    - enter the same username/password combination
 3. copy some text in one client